angelacorte/vmc-experiments/README.md

 - self-segmentation of a larger structure (budding), and
 - self-optimisation of multiple large structures into a more efficient one (abscission and regrowth).

-## How to reproduce the experiments

-Please follow the given instructions to replicate the entire experiment in its native environment.
+## Reproduce the entire experiment

-Use
+**WARNING**: re-running the whole experiment may take a very long time on a normal computer.

+### Reproduce the experiments through Gradle

+To reproduce the experiments,
+    you need to clone this repository on your pc, moving into the root folder and running the following command:

 ```shell
 ./gradlew run<ExperimentName>Graphic
 ```
 substituting <ExperimentName> with the name of the experiment (in PascalCase) specified in the YAML simulation file.

-Or execute ./gradlew tasks to view the list of available tasks.
+Or execute ```./gradlew tasks``` to view the list of available tasks.

+The corresponding YAML simulation files to the experiments cited above are the following:
+- _oneRoot_: self-construction from a single node (growth from seed),
+- _cutting_: self-repair after disruption (network segmentation) with no regeneration (cutting),
+- _graft_: self-integration of multiple FieldVMC systems (grafting)
+- _graftWithMoreLeaders_: self-segmentation of a larger structure (budding), and
+- _graftWithSpawning_: self-optimisation of multiple large structures into a more efficient one (abscission and regrowth).